OpenText Application Quality Management integration

 4. Click OK.

 When you are finished analyzing your results and creating reports or graphs, save the changes.
 Select File > Save.
-The Analysis session file is in the ALM project.
+The Analysis session file is saved in the OpenText Application Quality Management project.

 Back to top